Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 Out of the total 48842 entries, Training dataset contains 32561 and the remaining 16281 are the Test dataset entries.

-I loaded the data and since its a binary classification problem I converted the entries with income <=$50 as  `0` and income >$50k as  `1` The training data set head is shown below :
+I loaded the data and since its a binary classification problem I converted the entries with income `<=$50` as  `0` and income `>$50k` as `1` as can be seen in the target column.
+The training data set head is shown below :

 ![](../imgs/Head_UCI_Adultdata.PNG)